chexxor/purescript-documentation-discussion/02-Context-or-Narrative/State-of-PureScript-Documentation-2019.md

-> How much support are you willing to provide and in what form?
+> How much support are you willing to provide to those who want to help and in what form?

 ```